 It happens every day: you access a website, but it takes too long to load.
-You wait and wait.
 After a few seconds, you exit the page and look for another option in the search engine results pages.
+High bounce rates and poor SEO don’t have to be your fate as a website owner.
+Nip slow speed in the bud by using a content delivery network (or CDN).

 In this post, we’ll cover the top features that you should look for in a CDN, then go over the best free CDN services for WordPress.